Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to

 The squares are quick and easy to make.
 A simple garter stitch square is good, although you can use fancier stitches if you prefer.
 The knitting supports a very worthy charity.
-However, there is a cost involved in mailing the squares to the Knit a Square organization in South Africa, which might be a drawback.
+There is a cost involved in mailing the squares to the Knit a Square organization in South Africa, however, which might be a drawback.
 If you can afford to mail the squares, though, the cost can be thought of as part of the donation to the charity.
 The organization has detailed packing instructions on its website to ensure that the squares arrive safely and that the charity isn't charged money to accept them.

 Making a blanket with friends could be an alternative to mailing squares to an organization.
 If each person brings their own squares and shares in the sewing, the event could be both a fun social get-together and a useful activity.
 The finished blanket could be donated to a local charity, such as an agency for the homeless.